-- Precess is an interactive astronomical coordinate conversion program.
-It allows precession of equatorial coordinates and conversion between equatorial, ecliptic, galactic, and supergalactic coordinates. - Colden is an interactive program to evaluate the neutral hydrogen column density at a given direction on the sky.
-Colden accesses two databases: the Bell survey (Stark et al.
+• Precess is an interactive astronomical coordinate conversion program.
+It allows precession of equatorial coordinates and conversion between equatorial, ecliptic, galactic, and supergalactic coordinates.

-1992 ApJS 79.
-77) and the Dickey & Lockman 1990 (ARA&A, 28, p.215) compilation of Bell and other surveys for all-sky coverage.

-- Dates is an interactive calendar and time conversion tool. - ObsVis is a tool to aid observation planning allowing inspection of instrument fields-of-view (FOVs), observatory roll angle, and target visibility.
-It will display the instrument field-of-view on a Digital Sky Survey or user-loaded image and mark the locations of sources from various X-ray catalogs. - PIMMS (Portable Interactive Multi-Mission Simulator) was developed at NASA-GSFC by Dr. K. Mukai.
+- Colden is an interactive program to evaluate the neutral hydrogen column density at a given direction on the sky.
+Colden accesses two databases: the Bell survey (Stark et al 1992 ApJS 79.
+77) and the Dickey & Lockman 1990 (ARA&A, 28, p.215) compilation of Bell and other surveys for all-sky coverage. - Dates are an interactive calendar and time conversion tool. - ObsVis is a tool to aid observation planning allowing inspection of instrument fields-of-view (FOVs, Command Line Version only), observatory roll angle, and target visibility.
+It will display instrument FOVs on a Digital Sky Survey or user-loaded image and mark the locations of sources from various X-ray catalogs.
+This tool has been substantially rewritten for Cycle 10 and includes additional functionality, for example manipulation of multiple fields-of-view for planning of grids of observations. - PIMMS (Portable Interactive Multi-Mission Simulator) was developed at NASA-GSFC by Dr. K. Mukai.
 [We thank Dr. Mukai for making some changes to the code for Chandra.]
 PIMMS allows the user to convert between source fluxes and count rates for different missions.
-PIMMS also uses simple spectral models (blackbody, bremsstrahlung, power, Raymond-Smith) to calculate count rates or fluxes. - Effective Area Viewer is a web-based tool that displays the on-axis Effective Area provided for proposal planning and allows comparison with versions from previous cycles. - PSF Viewer is a web-based tool that displays the PSF (Point Spread Function); it will be provided about February 2006.
+PIMMS also uses simple spectral models (blackbody, bremsstrahlung, power, Raymond-Smith) to calculate count rates or fluxes. - Effective Area Viewer is a web-based tool that displays the on-axis Effective Area provided for proposal planning and allows comparison with versions from previous cycles. - PSF Viewer is a web-based tool that displays the PSF (Point Spread Function); (see http://cxc.harvard.edu/cgi-bin/build\viewer.cgi?psf)

 All of these tools have web interfaces linked into the Proposer pages.
-They also have command-line (non-web) versions that have additional features.
+Command-line (non-web) versions that have additional features are also available.
 For example, command line versions of Precess, Colden, Dates, and PIMMS allow for a list of input parameters in a text file.
-The web version of ObsVis gives target visibility and nominal roll angle as a function of time, but the command-line version is required to show instrument "footprints" on a Digital Sky Survey image.
+The web version of ObsVis gives target visibility and nominal roll angle as a function of time.
+The command-line version additionally shows instrument "footprints" on a Digital Sky Survey image.

 The command-line versions of these tools are distributed with CIAO.
-Chandra users with CIAO installed can run these routines in the same way as all other CIAO tools (CLI tool names: prop_pimms, prop_colden, prop_dates, prop_precess, and obsvis).
+Chandra users with CIAO installed can run these routines in the same way as all other CIAO tools (CLI tool names: prop\pimms, prop\colden, prop\dates, prop\precess, and obsvis).
 Standard CIAO helpfiles are available.